 For example, in early 2022, the stock market fell from all-time highs due to several developments, like high inflation, tighter monetary policy, and the economic fallout from the Russian invasion of Ukraine.
 The S&P 500 Index fell nearly 20% from early Jan.
 2022 through May 19, 2022, flirting with bear market territory.

 Stock pricing dips can also be connected directly to a particular company rather than overall market trends.
 If a company announces a merger or posts a quarterly earnings report that falls below expectations, those could trigger a short-term drop in its share price.

 If you’re wondering, “why buy the dip?” or “should I buy the dip?” it helps to understand the upsides of this strategy.

 Buying the dip is a way to cash in on the “buy low, sell high” mantra that’s so often repeated in investment circles.
-When you buy into a stock below it’s normal price, there is a potential (but not a guarantee) to reap significant profits by selling it later if prices rebound.
+When you buy into a stock below its normal price, there is a potential – but not a guarantee – to reap significant profits by selling it later if prices rebound.

 Example of Buying the Dip

-Say, for example, you’ve been tracking a stock that’s been trading at $50 a share.
+On an individual stock level, say you’ve been tracking a stock that’s been trading at $50 a share.
 Then the company’s CEO abruptly announces they’re resigning—which sends the stock price tumbling to $30 per share as overall investor confidence wavers.
 So you decide to buy 100 shares at the $30 price.

 Six months later, a new CEO has been installed who’s managed to slash costs while boosting profits.
 Now that same stock is trading at $70 per share.
 Because you bought the dip when prices were low, you now stand to pick up a profit of $40 per share if you sell.
 The potential to earn big gains is what makes buying the dip a popular investment strategy for some people.